 The Law Office of Michael D. Mirne takes great pride in its high rate of success in reducing Real Estate Tax Assessments.
-Our office has handled several hundred tax appeals, very often on a contingency fee basis, reducing the assessments for over 80% of our tax appeal clients throughout the State of New Jersey.
-We have appeared for commercial and residential tax appeals before the State Tax Court, as well as the County Boards of Taxation in eight different counties.
-Since 2004, our firm has successfully reduced our clients’ tax assessments by more than $45 Million.
+Our office has represented clients in more than 1000 tax appeals, very often on a contingency fee basis, reducing the assessments for over 80% of our tax appeal clients throughout the State of New Jersey.
+We have appeared for commercial and residential tax appeals before the State of New Jersey Tax Court, as well as the County Boards of Taxation in fifteen different counties.
+Since 2004, our firm has successfully reduced our clients’ tax assessments by more than $57 Million.

 In 2008, Mr. Mirne became one of a select few attorneys to become certified by the State of New Jersey as a Tax Assessor.
 His training in appraising and tax assessments makes him a skilled negotiator and zealous advocate in trying tax appeal matters.
 Mr. Mirne also makes regular appearances before Real Estate and Investment groups, to provide seminars on tax assessments and procedures for appeals.

 The appeal process starts with an application to either the County Tax Board or the State Tax Court.
 For the past several years, most appeals were due on April 1.
 However, due to recent change in law, most Monmouth County Tax Appeals are now due on January 15.
 Our firm will handle all filings and appearances before the County Tax Board or State Tax Court.
-Please contact us at least 3 weeks prior to the filing deadline in order to start the process.
+The deadline for appeals on “added assessments” (i.e.; assessments for improvements made to properties after the October 1 assessment date) is generally due on December 1.
+Please contact us at least 3 weeks prior to the appropriate filing deadline in order to start the process.

 Finally, we are pleased to announce that our firm works with a team of highly qualified appraisers, throughout New Jersey, who will not only prepare your report, but will also testify at your hearing if necessary to ensure that your property receives the proper assessment.
 Much of our success in winning our tax appeals is attributable to the knowledge and experience of our appraisers.
 Very often, the reports prepared by our appraisers are so persuasive that we receive settlement offers at the same value as the estimates prepared by our appraisers.
 Please see our appraiser Bio page (coming soon).

-1For Monmouth County residents, please note that an Assessment Demonstration Program is now in effect, and all Monmouth County municipalities are on an annual revaluation procedure.
-Accordingly, the Freeze Act is generally not applicable to Monmouth County, and similarly, the equalization ratio of a municipality is not a factor in determining the True-Value Assessment for purposes of a Tax Appeal.
+1For Monmouth County residents, please note that an Assessment Demonstration Program is now in effect, and many Monmouth County municipalities are on an annual revaluation procedure.
+Accordingly, the Freeze Act is generally not applicable to Monmouth County municipalities unless they have opted out of the program.
+Similarly, the equalization ratios of Monmouth County municipalities are generally very close to 100% of true value, and are therefore, not usually a significant factor in determining the True-Value Assessment for purposes of a Tax Appeal.